Anxiety Counselling SG

 However, social phobia and shyness are quite different from each other.
 A person with shyness may feel embarrassed or shy talking or interacting with people, but it does not affect their life in any way.

-It is important to note that a person can have both shyness and social anxiety at the same time.
 The idea is that not everyone who is shy has social anxiety, but everyone who has social anxiety may show certain signs of shyness.

 5. Obsessive-Compulsive Disorder

-People with OCD may feel forced or compelled to engage in certain routines or rituals that they have created for themselves.
+People with OCD may feel compelled to engage in certain routines or rituals that they have created for themselves.
 The rituals could consume a lot of time and significantly affect their daily lives.

 For example, someone with OCD might feel compelled to count to 100 before every work meeting and associate the action with overcoming feelings such as work-related stress or anxiety.